Baldwin Park, California: History

-In summer 2005, Save Our State, an anti-illegal immigration group based in Ventura, launched a series of protests against the Danzas Indigenas, art at the Baldwin Park Metrolink station designed for the MTA in 1993 by artist Judy Baca.
+In summer 2005, Save Our State, an anti-illegal immigration group based in Ventura, launched a series of protests against the Danzas Indigenas, art at the Baldwin Park train station designed for the MTA in 1993 by artist Judy Baca.
 The monument bears several engraved statements whose origins are not attributed.
 At issue was one particular inscription--It was better before they came—that Save Our State claimed was directed against Anglo whites.
-In fact, according to Baca, that sentence was uttered by an Anglo white Baldwin Park resident in the 1950s; he was lamenting the influx of persons of Mexican ancestry into the San Gabriel Valley following World War II.
-Save Our State continued the protests, which drew counter-protesters and required city expenditure on crowd control and riot police.
-Save Our State stopped protesting towards the end of the summer and has not made any further appearances in the city.
+According to Baca, that sentence was uttered by an Anglo white Baldwin Park resident in the 1950s; he was lamenting the influx of persons of Mexican ancestry into the San Gabriel Valley following World War II.

 Geography

 According to the United States Census Bureau, the city has a total area of 17.6 km^{2} (6.8 mi^{2}).
 17.2 km^{2} (6.6 mi^{2}) of it is land and 0.4 km^{2} (0.2 mi^{2}) of it (2.28%) is water.